 Mr. Young, a close confidant of Dr. King, said pieces of his speeches were written on Bimini, a northern island 50 miles off Miami that Dr. King saw as a tranquil retreat from his demanding leadership role.

-“He really used it as a safe haven and was very, very proud of that,” Ms. Armbrister-Rolle said.
+“He used it as a safe haven and was very, very proud of that,” Mrs. Armbrister-Rolle said.
 Bimini has erected a bust of Dr. King among the mangroves where he once sat quietly to think and write.

 Another Atlanta leader — former Mayor Kasim Reed — also has poignant connections to the place: It’s where he and former first lady Sarah-Elizabeth Langford Reed were engaged in 2014.